ATLANTIC LEAGUE SCOREBOARD

 Your current subscription does not provide access to this content.

-Partly cloudy early.
-Scattered thunderstorms developing in the afternoon.
-Near record high temperatures.
-High near 90F.
-Winds SSW at 10 to 15 mph.
-Chance of rain 60%..
+Cloudy with periods of rain.
+High 73F.
+Winds ENE at 5 to 10 mph.
+Chance of rain 90%.
+Rainfall near a half an inch.
+Locally heavy rainfall possible..

-Scattered thunderstorms in the evening, with mostly cloudy skies overnight.
-Low 68F.
-Winds SSW at 5 to 10 mph.
-Chance of rain 60%.
+Rain.
+Low 62F.
+Winds ESE at 5 to 10 mph.
+Chance of rain 100%.
+1 to 2 inches of rain expected.
+Locally heavy rainfall possible.